-Data Protection and GDPR Awareness Training Online - CPD Certified
+Data Protection & GDPR Awareness Training

 The Online Data Protection and GDPR Awareness Training Course is designed to help employees and employers understand their responsibilities when handling personal data.
 The UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 set out strict rules on how personal information must be collected, stored, used, and shared — and every organisation that processes personal data is required to comply.
-This course explains the key principles, rights, and obligations in plain language, giving learners the knowledge they need to handle data lawfully and confidently.

 Suitable for all UK organisations — including businesses, charities, schools, healthcare providers, local authorities, and sole traders — this course covers the data protection principles, lawful bases for processing, data subject rights, consent, privacy notices, data breaches, and the role of the Information Commissioner's Office (ICO).
 It is relevant to any employee who accesses, handles, or processes personal data as part of their role, regardless of sector or seniority.